orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     - Technicalities (unavailable ebuilds, distro restrictions, ISP throttling/quotas)

 * Coding style:
+  - The ebuilds currently use the super symmetry style.
+  - Context above and below are symmetrical and similar style.
+  - Whitespace above and below the current context is symmetrical.
+  - All ebuilds must follow the same style guideline.
+  - The ebuilds style is similar to Python.
   - The ebuilds contents must be mostly symmetric/even like code style.
+  - The metadata.xml is symmetrical, blocky, and 80 character, single spaced.
   - Function definitions should be K&R style.
   - The ~90% of the code must be within 80 characters boundary.
     - Long strings need to be hard wrapped.